 Read More

-5. Find Luminescent Greens of Karloo Pools
+5. Karloo Pools

-Location – Royal National Park
+Location: Royal National Park

 Hiding in the Royal National Park are several cheeky wild swimming holes that grace the weekend explorers near Sydney.
 My fave is Karloo Pools; a little pocket of paradise that lies along the Karloo walking track starting at Heathcote train station.